airbnb/polyglot.js/README.md

 Polyglot is class-based so you can maintain different sets of phrases at the same time, possibly in different locales.
 This is very useful for example when serving requests with [Express](http://expressjs.com), because each request may have a different locale, and you don't want concurrent requests to clobber each other's phrases.

+See [Options Overview](#options-overview) for information about the options object you can choose to pass to `new Polyglot`.

 ### Translation

 Tell Polyglot what to say by simply giving it a phrases object,